 We require basic personal data in order to provide you with a sufficient service in responding to your request.
 We will not collect any personal data from you that is not necessary in order to provide and oversee this service to you.

 How we Collect, Handle and Share your Personal Data

 We collect most of the personal data we process directly from the individual concerned (or in the case of youth service users, from their parents).
 In some cases, we collect data from third parties (for example; referees, education providers, the Disclosure and Barring Service, or other professionals and authorities who work with the individual) or from publicly available resources.

 Personal data held by us is processed only for the purposes for which the data was given.
 We take appropriate steps to ensure the security of personal data about all individuals, including policies around use of technology and devices, and access to service data systems.
 We do not transfer personal data outside of the European Economic Area unless we are satisfied that the personal data will be afforded an equivalent level of protection.

-As a Youth care and Forestry School provider , we may share personal data with third parties such as professional advisors and relevant authorities (eg the Local Children Safeguarding Board, DBS and Immigration, HM Revenue and Customs, Department for Education and Department for Work and Pensions).
+As a provider to Children, Youths and vulnerable Adults, we may share personal data with third parties such as professional advisors and relevant authorities (eg the Local Children Safeguarding Board, DBS and Immigration, HM Revenue and Customs, Department for Education and Department for Work and Pensions).

 Why We Process Personal Data

 We process personal data to support our provision as follows;

 The selection and booking of Youth Service Users